Left: Melbourne Centrals Arrival Hall

 Lots To See

-I did not expect to but I also saw kangaroo’s within the first couple of hours!
+I did not expect to. but I did saw kangaroo’s within the first couple of hours!
 Classic stuff!

 If you look at the adjacent photo you can see a Kangaroo….honest!
 I saw several on the journey but they move pretty fast!